Tracy Levine Photo

 Tunisha Potter (she/her) is a committed educator and mental health advocate with over a decade of experience in academic advising, counseling, and educational program delivery.
 She holds a Master’s Degree in Counseling and Guidance from Texas A&M University-Kingsville and has consistently dedicated her career to empowering individuals from diverse cultural, socioeconomic, and educational backgrounds.

-Before joining the NRCI, Tunisha served as a STEM Scholar Academy Academic Instructor with the CPASS Foundation, where she designed and delivered college prep and digital literacy courses for students from underserved communities.
+Before joining NRCI, Tunisha served as a STEM Scholar Academy Academic Instructor with the CPASS Foundation, where she designed and delivered college prep and digital literacy courses for students from underserved communities.
 Her efforts equipped students with the skills necessary for college admissions and responsible digital citizenship.
 Additionally, in her role as a College Advisor at the City Colleges of Chicago, she played a pivotal role in improving enrollment, retention, and completion rates, particularly for first-generation college students.
 Tunisha’s expertise was also showcased at the “Colleges Changes Everything” conference, where she presented on overcoming community barriers through higher education.

 Tunisha is a passionate advocate for mental health awareness, educational equity, and inclusivity.
 At NRCI, she continues her work by coordinating and delivering mental health education and training to diverse communities, ensuring that all individuals have access to the resources they need to thrive.